-We cannot deliver any orders to Alaska, Hawaii, APO/FPO addresses, or to any addresses
+We cannot deliver any orders to Alaska, Hawaii, APO/FPO or DPO addresses, or to any addresses

 (Back to top)

-the "warm" end of our hardiness ratings.
+"warm" end of our hardiness ratings.
 For example, Zones 4-7S/9W; as always, the first number

 indicates cold hardiness.
-The numbers on the right side of the dash indicate the limits
+The numbers on the right side of the dash indicate the limits of a plant's

 Range of average annual minimum temperatures for each zone.
 (In degrees F)